The Feldenkrais Method® is an educational system centered on movement, aiming to expand and refine the use of the body through awareness.

 About Dan Clurman

-I always welcome any comments or feedback you would like to give on anything about this website, especially if something bugs you or doesn’t work properly…please let me know and I’ll fix it pronto.
+I welcome your comments or feedback about the Feldenkrais Method or this website, especially if you find something isn’t working properly.
+Please let me know and I’ll fix it promptly.

 Dan Clurman is a certified Feldenkrais® Practitioner who has led Feldenkrais® Awareness Through Movement® classes for over 20 years.
 He has studied a variety of somatic disciplines including tai chi, yoga, Chi Nei Tsang, and is certified in Judith Blackstone’s subtle body method, the Realization Process.
 He has taught Relaxed and Awake retreats at Spirit Rock and Esalen Institute in California since 2007.
 Dan also integrates somatic awareness into his work as a communication coach.
 He teaches communication skills to individuals, couples, corporations and dharma organizations including Spirit Rock, Insight Meditation Center in Barre, Massachusetts, and Natural Dharma Fellowship at Wonderwell.
 Learn more at www. feldenkraismethodguide.com and www.comoptions.com